- Information for:

 In addition, Honors sections are available for each course.

-Spots are limited by staffing and lodging availability, so to secure a spot, students are advised to begin and complete applications as soon as possible.
+To secure a spot, students are advised to begin and complete applications as soon as possible.
 Acceptance is not guaranteed until the application process has been completed, approved by the program director and University, and the student has committed to the program through Auburn Abroad.

 You can go on this program any summer after your Freshman year, so rising Sophomores and above are accepted (30+ hours).